CatarinaCosta02/MD-Champi/README.md

 # MD-Champi
-A chatbot that helps users recovering from inguries
+A chatbot that gives fitness begginers a workout plan